 Finally, restart your computer to apply all the changes.
 This step ensures that nothing remains lurking in memory.
 Afterward, monitor your system for a few days.
 If you notice issues that linger, consider a professional tool like SpyHunter 5 to double-check your work.

-Tips to Prevent Future Infections
+Tips to Avoid Altrousik in the Future

 Leave a Comment